BCStudentSoftwareDevTeam/documentation/database.md

 Replace \<PASS> with the password you want, or with nothing for an empty password.

 #### MySQL Password Does Not Meet Requirements
 As of version 8.0 of MySQL, the password validation package `validate_password` has been added as a MySQL component.
-The default level of password checking in `validate_password` is `MEDIUM` which causes our default password for `celts_user` to fail due to not meeting the medium requirements.
+The default level of password checking in `validate_password` is `MEDIUM`, which causes our default password for `celts_user` to fail due to not meeting the medium requirements.
 If you are using MySQL version 8.0 or higher or you have the `validate_password` package installed on an older version, then you can check your password level with: `mysql> SHOW VARIABLES LIKE 'validate_password';`.

-To use the default password you will need to change the level to `LOW`, which is done with: `mysql> SET GLOBAL validate_password.policy=LOW;`, or disable the component with: `mysql> UNINSTALL COMPONENT 'file://component_validate_password';`.
+To use our default password you will need to disable the component with: `mysql> UNINSTALL COMPONENT 'file://component_validate_password';`.

-One thing to be aware of, if you restart your MySQL server after changing your password level, the level is reset back to the default of `MEDIUM`.
+If you do not want to disable the component, another less permanent solution is to manually change the password level to `LOW`, which is done with: `mysql> SET GLOBAL validate_password.policy=LOW;`.
+One thing to be aware of is if you restart your MySQL server after changing your password level, the level is reset back to the default of `MEDIUM`.

 ### Using